Life at APSU and in the U.S.

 Grievances Policy.
 If a student has any complaints or troubles in regard to a certain class or teacher, the student should first talk with the teacher and work together to address the situation and come to a mutual agreement.
 If the student is not satisfied with the outcome, the student should then make an appointment with the department chair, who will try to work with both the student and the teacher to reach a satisfactory resolution.

 Academic Probation.
 In addition to excessive absences (see attendance policy above) if a student does not participate in class or habitually does not turn in assignments or homework, the student’s visa status will be in jeopardy.

-Check out the many engagement opportunites offered by the Office of Student Life and Engagement.
-Exchange students that participate in APSU events and activities adjust quicker to their new campus enviroment and life the U.S. Also, students who get involved have a more rewarding experience overall.
+Check out the many engagement opportunities offered by the Office of Student Life and Engagement.
+Exchange students that participate in APSU events and activities adjust quicker to their new campus environment and life in the U.S. Also, students who get involved have a more rewarding experience overall.

 Looking for other student organizations and clubs?
 Click here.